 - National park permit (Sagarmatha National Park Entry Permit) NPR 3000 available in Kathmandu or Monjo.
 TIMS is no longer required.

-I would recommend that you get both permits on route while trekking, it is very easy and basically impossible to miss all the checkpoints where they are available, just take enough cash.
+I would recommend that you get both permits on the route while trekking, it is very easy and basically impossible to miss all the checkpoints where they are available, just take enough cash.
+Overall the cost of the permits for hiking to Everest Base Camp is the same as for the other popular treks in Nepal e.g. the Poon Hill or Annapurna Circuit trek.

 Do you need a TIMS permit to trek to Everest Base Camp?

-If you hike from Jiri or Salerri to Lukla you pass through areas controlled by different local government and a TIMS might be necessary.
+If you hike from Jiri or Salerri to Lukla you pass through areas controlled by different local governments and a TIMS might be necessary.

-The trek to base camp starts at the small village of Lukla in the Himalayas, there is no road leading all the way here and flying is the most common way of getting to Lukla.
-It is also possible to get here from Kathamandu with a combination of Jeeps and walking.
+The trek to base camp starts at the small village of Lukla in the Himalayas, there is no road leading all the way here, and flying is the most common way of getting to Lukla.
+It is also possible to get here from Kathmandu with a combination of Jeeps and walking.

 Go to Lukla overland – We have also walked from Lukla to Salerri (2 days) and took a very long and uncomfortable jeep journey from Salerri to Kathmandu for $20 a couple of years ago when our flight was canceled due to weather conditions.